spotandjake/snow/README.md

 # Snow

-## TODO
+## Plan

-- Nix
-- compile fromNix
-- compile fromSnow
+- Build a hello-world wasm component
+- Call the hello-world component from grain using wac composition
+- Package rnix into a wasm component
+- Demonstrate Parsing from grain
+- Build a frontend using Reaper
-- compile toNix
+- Build nix2Snow
-- compile toSnow
+- Build snow2Nix

+- How to handle cargo pkgs
-- home-manager replacement
+  - wasm-tools
-  - package library
+  - warg-cli
+- how to handle versioning rnix
+  - if the wit has changed and we run publish
+  - increment release version
+    - automate how we do this
-- integrated tooling
+    - ask user
+  - update rnix cargo
+  - try rebuild cargo
+  - rebuild grain dep

 # Language thoughts